-Have you ever been quietly petting a purring cat, only for it to stick a wet, sticky nose in your hand?
+Have you ever been quietly petting a purring cat, only for them to stick a wet nose in your hand?
 The first time it happens, this might seem like a random coincidence.
-But if your cat’s nose is constantly wet or dripping when it purrs hard, you might wonder if there’s more going on.
+But if your cat’s nose is often wet or dripping when they purr hard, you might wonder if there’s more going on.
 The truth is that yes—some cats do get drippy noses when they purr.
-This isn’t a particularly common trait, but it isn’t rare, either.
+This isn’t a particularly common trait, but it can happen.

-Although we don’t know all the reasons why this happens, there are a few common causes.
+Although we don’t understand all the reasons why this happens, there are a few possible causes.
 Here are the top reasons why your cat’s nose might be dripping when they purr.

-If your cat is a drooler, that can extend to the nose, too.
-Sometimes especially drooly cats will have drippy noses when they salivate.
-As to why your cat is drooling, it may be a pleasure response, in anticipation of an upcoming meal, or just genetics.
-Generally, drooling and dripping noses are more common in senior cats and kittens than in mature adults.
+If your cat is a drooler, that may possibly extend to the nose, too.
+Sometimes, drooly cats may have drippy noses when they salivate.
+As to why your cat is drooling, it may be a pleasure response in anticipation of an upcoming meal, particularly when combined with kneading, as kittens knead while nursing from their mother.

 Frequently Asked Questions

 Are Runny Noses a Sign of Poor Health?

 Runny noses can be a sign of allergy, infection, upper respiratory infection, or even dental illness, but in some cases, runny noses aren’t a cause to worry.
 This is usually when they are combined with drooling and signs of contentment, like purring and kneading.
 However, any nasal discharge that is not clear or is frequent and combined with other negative signs needs to be checked out by your vet.